eurozulu/textnumbers/README.md

 ### Languages

 French, Dutch and English are provided with English being the default.
+To set an alternative default, create a file in the same directory as the executable, named `.language` containing the name of the language you wish to be the default.
 Some experimental languages (unfinshed) also included: Spanish, Roman
 Languages are expressed as json files, located in the `languages/` directory, which must reside in the same directory as the executable.